zhangzihan-is-good/Chisco/README.md

 # Chisco
 This repo is the implementation for "**Chisco: An EEG-based BCI Dataset for Semantic Reconstruction of Imagined Speech**".

-The code has been publicly available, and their usage methods have been pointed out in the paper and will be made public here in the future.
+The code has been made publicly available, and the remaining details are outlined in the paper.
+These details will be disclosed here following the publisher's revisions and the finalization of the manuscript, in accordance with the editor's recommendations.
 ## Abstract